-However, most of us forget that pillowcase that we lie down on every single night for at least 5 hours needs constant washing too, as cotton or synthetic polyester pillowcase trapped sweat and oil production and therefore causes clogged pores that lead to acne.
+However, most of us forget that pillowcase that we lie down on every single night needs constant washing too, as cotton or synthetic polyester pillowcase trapped sweat and oil production and therefore causes clogged pores that lead to acne.

 Washing your pillowcase 2 to 3 times a week is a great way to ward off spots.

-Besides, you may try to choose a silk pillowcase that is not only great for your skin but also your hair, as cotton pillowcases can pull and cause friction which in result ends up with breakage on your hair and breakouts on your skin.
+Besides, you may want to upgrade to a silk pillowcase that is not only great for your skin but also your hair, as cotton pillowcases can pull and cause friction which in result ends up with breakage on your hair and breakouts on your skin.

 On top of that, silk pillowcase has naturally antimicrobial and antibacterial properties, which help combat icky substances (like sweat and dust mites), preventing them from wreaking havoc on your skin.